jeevantenny/SpaceRocks/README.md

 - Soundfx volume scale with distance.
 - Press **Alt**+**F11** to toggle fullscreen mode
 - Support for select number of controllers
-- Progress is not lost when game window is closed.
+- Progress is not lost when application is closed.
 Player can continue from exactly where they left off.
+- **Ctrl D** to toggle debug mode (for testing)

 ## Controls
 ### Keyboard